 The Italian Bozzi family has once again moved ahead to revitalize the historic Legnano brand.
 In 2010, they resolved a licensing agreement issue with Bianchi, who had acquired the famous brand after the assassination of Emilio Bozzi in 1974.
 The new Legnano models were introduced in September 2013 at ExpoBici.

 In 1908, an Italian businessman, Emilio Bozzi, has established the Emilio Bozzi & Co. bicycle manufacturer at Corso Genova 9 in Milan, the first model being the “Aurora”.
 Also, he had the rights to the Turinese Frejus bicycle brand.
-With the son of Franco Tosi, who had some patents from the English Wolsit brand, his company made the Ciclomotore Wolsit (1910–14), the rights to which was sold to NSU Motorenwerke AG (1932).
+With the son of Franco Tosi, who had some patents from the English Wolsit brand, his company made the Ciclomotore Wolsit (1910–14), the rights to which were sold to NSU Motorenwerke AG (1932).

 A 16-year-old poor and hungry boy, Alfredo Binda, left his village, Cittiglio, in the company of Pino, one of his 13 siblings, to seek his fortune.
 They’d headed to their cousins’ place across the France border in Nice.
 They were playing trumpets.
 Alfredo started to work as a plasterer, and supported by his aunt, enrolled at both the local technical college and the local bike club.
 Soon he started to winning local races, and there was money to be made by winning.
 He soon abandoned plastering.

 On hearing that Binda had an application pending for French citizenship, the Italian Cycling Federation dithered long and hard, before finally agreeing to let him race.
-Though he finished only fourth behind teammate Giovanni Brunero and runner-up Costante Girardengo, his defeat was to some extent mitigated by the fact that he’d ridden from Nice to Milan only the day before.
+Though he finished only fourth behind teammate Giovanni Brunero and runner-up Costante Girardengo (see notes 2), his defeat was to some extent mitigated by the fact that he’d ridden from Nice to Milan only the day before.

-Alfredo Binda proves to be a real investment for Bozzi: he was an excellent time trialist, a superlative climber, and held world records for 10, 20 and 50 km on the track.
-He won the Giro a record five times in 1925, 1927, 1928, 1929 and 1933 (1933 was also the first year the Giro held a “King of the Mountains” competition, which Binda won too); he also won the Giro di Lombardia in 1925, 1926, 1927 and 1931.
+Alfredo Binda proves to be a real investment for Bozzi: he was an excellent time trialist, a superlative climber, and held world records for 10, 20, and 50 km on the track.
+He won the Giro a record five times in 1925, 1927, 1928, 1929, and 1933 (1933 was also the first year the Giro held a “King of the Mountains” competition, which Binda won too); he also won the Giro di Lombardia in 1925, 1926, 1927 and 1931.

-The Legnano racing bicycles were initially painted blue, then a light olive green, before taking on their unique metallic ‘lizard green’ colour at the end of the ’30s that would also serve to define the brand.
+The Legnano racing bicycles were initially painted blue, then a light olive green, before taking on their unique metallic ‘lizard green’ color at the end of the ’30s that would also serve to define the brand.
 Legnano frames also have a feature that makes them immediately recognizable, placing the seat post binder bolt immediately below the top tube and just in front of the seat tube.